apache/druid/docs/tutorials/docker.md

   ~ under the License.
   -->

-In this quickstart, we will download the Druid docker image from [Apache Druid on Docker Hub](https://hub.docker.com/r/apache/druid) and set it up on a single machine using [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/).
+In this quickstart, we will download the Apache Druid image from [Docker Hub](https://hub.docker.com/r/apache/druid) and set it up on a single machine using [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/).
 The cluster will be ready to load data after completing this initial setup.

 Before beginning the quickstart, it is helpful to read the [general Druid overview](../design/index.md) and the [ingestion overview](../ingestion/index.md), as the tutorials will refer to concepts discussed on those pages.
 Additionally, familiarity with Docker is recommended.

 ## Prerequisites